ZettelGeist/zettelgeist/docs/gs.md

 - `--count` counts the cards matching the search criteria and prints that number to standard output.
 - `--show-<FIELD>` prints the specified field to standard output.

-These output options may be combined. `--show-<FIELD>` can be repeated with different fields.
+These output options may be combined. `--show-<FIELD>` may be repeated with different fields.

 The basic syntax of `--query-string` is `'KEY:"VALUE"'`.
 This syntax is illustrated in the following examples: